Toyota GT86 will appeal to the enthusiast driver

 In wet, wintery conditions, rear-wheel-drive isn’t everyone’s cup of tea, but for those who enjoy their driving, such a set-up provides the most enjoyable driving experience, so long as you remember to give the car due respect and take account of the conditions.

 The Toyota GT86 can be a bit tail happy on wet roundabouts for example, but the two-stage traction and stability control keeps the back end in check.
-Turn off the first Toyota GT86 is really a 2+2phase, and it allows the driver a bit more freedom to explore the car’s limits before the safety systems will intervene.
+Turn off the first phase, and it allows the driver a bit more freedom to explore the car’s limits before the safety systems will intervene.
 This made the GT86 much more entertaining, allowing me to balance it on the throttle, right on the edge of the available grip, making the rear end of the car tuck in nicely on the exit of corners.

 The flat boxer engine gives the GT86 a low centre of gravity, and on dry roads, which were a rarity during my test, you can really exploit its excellent handling characteristics.
 The bottom line is, it’s fun to drive in any conditions!